 If you’re looking for some additional expert advice on getting started, check out this video from Tom, Ruby and Bikeradar.

 In new surroundings, your canine companion probably won’t stray too far, but anything can happen when you’re off road.
 He should be wearing his sturdiest collar and tag with contact information and vaccination details attached just in case.
 Dogs who run at high speeds past low branches or bushes might lose tags along the way.
-To prevent this, invest in a collar like this one, which has your pet’s details printed on the buckle.
+To prevent this, invest in a collar like this one, which has your pet’s details printed on it.
 For dusk riders, an LED light can help illuminate your pooch on the trail.

 Before you venture off the beaten path, teach your pup a magic word.
 It doesn’t have to be “abracadabra,” but it should be a word you rarely use.
 Use it around your home and give your dog a treat when she comes to you after hearing it.
 In case you really can’t locate your speedy partner in the wilderness, she’ll know to come back no matter what if she hears the magic word.

 Pack the Right Gear